-Our first grade Dragon Well harvested in the "before the rain" period of April when the most prized teas of the season are produced.
-In our search for this prized tea, we apply 3 criteria: consistency - in leaf size, shape, and coloration; aroma - fresh and vegetal; taste - nutty with a sweet finish.
+Our first grade Dragon Well was harvested "before the rain" early in April when the prized teas of the season are released.
+In our search for this tea, we apply 3 criteria: consistent leaf size, shape, and coloration; aroma - fresh, vegetal; taste - nutty and sweet.
 One of China's "Famous Teas", Longjing has been a treasured spring tea for emperors as well as lovers of tea worldwide.
-Our "Longjing" is crafted with first-grade leaves and pan-fired to a flavor profile offering crisp, fresh notes and a nuanced finish.
+Our "Longjing" is crafted with first-grade leaves and pan-fired to a flavor profile offering crisp, fresh notes and a nuanced mouth feel.

 Lot Notes.
 A signature spring tea, we look for a Dragon Well bringing distinctive flavors to the cup.
 Our source is a small factory in Shen Zhou County, outside Hangzhou specializing in Dragon Well production.
-Made from a local cultivar, the leaves have developed distinctive, enlivening taste qualities.
-Wok-fired leaves open to fresh, pleasantly vegetal flavors with a well-crafted green-tea edge.
+Made from a local Long Jing cultivar, the leaves have developed distinctive, enlivening taste qualities.
 This tension between sweetness and an underlying hint of astringency attests to the skill of the teamaker.
 Aroma is decidedly vegetal and nutty.
+Lot #3.

 Tea Facts.
 Long Jing is known for 4 qualities: singular shape, jade-like color, toasty-vegetative aromas, and naturally sweet flavors.
 This is a small production lot representing one day's harvest.
-The leaves for this lot were harvested the second week of April 2022 (Gu Yu pick).
-Lot #2.
+The leaves for this lot were harvested the second week of April 2023 (Gu Yu pick).